Part 34: Riley's Roulette

 Later, he and his brother, Irving, opened "Birdland" a 500 seat venue.
 Eventually, Levy learned about copyright laws.
 He wanted to collect royalties.
 He opened a publishing company called "Patricia Music", his first song was "Lullaby of Birdland."
 Soon, with backing from his crime family pals, Levy opened more clubs, and then founded Roulette Records in 1956.
 He controlled artists, the rights to their songs, owned the venues they performed in, and actually added his own name to the writing credits of songs he had nothing to do with.
 He was swimming in cash, much of it swindled from artists.

-Riley was still with Joanne Sullivan (pictured below) an actress who went by the stage name Jo Graham.
-He was with Jo when he worked for Roulette Records.
+Riley was still with Jo Ann (pictured below) when he worked for Roulette Records.

 I used to think he fled New York to get away from all the messes he made, all these families, landlords, people he'd lied to.
 Now, I'm not so sure why he left.
-Perhaps he'd crossed the wrong people.
+Perhaps he'd crossed the wrong people, or just a combination of everything.
+It was a real shitshow.

 I've typed in an excerpt (in bold and italics below) from Riley's memoir, the one he sent me in the late 1980s.
-It's less candid than the secret journal that I was given after the "Hidden Brain" episode aired.
-A lot of what he sent me back then is almost like "puff pieces" about his career, where he's always cast as the hero.
+It's less candid than the secret journal that Larry gave me after the "Hidden Brain" episode aired.
+A lot of what he sent me back in the 80s, 90s, and beyond reads almost like "puff pieces" about his career and life.

 Here's Riley's entry about that time: